qmk/qmk_firmware/keyboards/kbdfans/kbd67/rev2/keymaps/ansi_split_space/readme.md

-# Keyboard map for kbd67 rev.2 tofu65, with split spacebar,
+# Keymap for kbd67 rev.2 tofu65, with split spacebar